Camalot - our class attendance mascot

 Classroom doors close and the school day starts.
 The register is taken.
 Any children arriving after this time will need to go through the school office and will receive a Late mark (before registers closed) on their attendance record.

 Every child has a right to access the education he/she is entitled.
 Parents and teachers share the responsibility for supporting and promoting excellent school attendance and punctuality for all.
 Every opportunity will be used to convey to children and their parents or carers the importance of regular and punctual attendance.
 As a parent/carer you have a legal duty to make sure your child receives a full-time education and comes to school regularly.
-If you are finding it difficult to get your child to school you must speak to the class teacher and/or Mrs Francis Inclusion Leader.
+If you are finding it difficult to get your child to school you must speak to the class teacher and or Ms Hardy our Welfare Officer.
 We will be able to help you.

 Where possible, medical and dental appointments should be arranged for the end of the day, not the start of the day.
 Arriving late, even after a medical appointment, is unsettling not just for your child, but also the rest of the class.